tobeyadr/mailhawk/readme.txt

 Yes, MailHawk is specifically designed to prevent your emails from ending up in the spam folder.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team helps validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.]( https://patchstack.com/database/vdp/19bd47ae-c921-41f4-b595-2ce635777438 )

 == Screenshots ==

 1. Pick the plan the best suits your needs!